usenocturne/nocturne/README.md

 <details>
 <summary>superbird-tool: USBTimeoutError</summary>

-If you are running into this error while flashing your Car Thing, try using the option `--slow_burn` or `--slower_burn` in the command used to flash.
+If you are encountering this error while flashing your Car Thing, try using the option `--slow_burn` or `--slower_burn` in the command used to flash.

 This will look like the following:
 ```bash